leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 |Time|A fundamental element in Narratology representing the duration, sequencing, and pacing of events in a narrative.
 It is essential in structuring the plot and affects how the story is perceived and understood by the reader.|

+## 2 Temporality

-## **Analyzing Temporal Manipulation in Narratives: Retroversion and Anticipation**
+### **Analyzing Temporal Manipulation in Narratives: Retroversion and Anticipation**

 - **Temporal Complexity in Narratives:**
-  - Time in narratives is presented in a multi-layered and non-linear manner, challenging the conventional linear perception of time.
+  - <mark style="background: #FFF3A3A6;">Time in narratives is presented in a multi-layered and non-linear manner</mark>, challenging the conventional linear perception of time.
 This complexity in temporal presentation enhances reader engagement and highlights the narrative's thematic depth.

 - **Example of Retroversion: Homer's "Iliad":**
   - The opening of "The Iliad" demonstrates <mark style="background: #FFF3A3A6;">retroversion</mark>, starting with the consequence (Achilles' anger) and then tracing back to the causes.
 This structure emphasizes the influence of external forces on human actions and prefaces the story's content.